Financial planning, career development and investing information - Money-Zine.com

 Defined Benefit Plans

-Defined benefits Keogh plans are favored by more senior employees because they favor the employee's length of service.
-And while the employer does have some flexibility when it comes to contributing to their fund, most of the factors determining their contribution are fixed.
+Defined benefits plans are preferred by more senior employees because they favor the employee's length of service.
+While the employer does have some flexibility when it comes to contributing to their fund, most of the factors determining their contributions are fixed.

-Defined benefits plans also allow employers the opportunity to quickly shelter income from taxes - but that advantage comes at a cost.
-This type of plan is typically much more complex to administer and often requires the services of actuaries to perform the funding calculations.
+Defined benefits plans also allow employers the opportunity to quickly shelter income from taxes, but that advantage comes at a cost.
+This type of plan is typically more complex to administer, and often requires the services of actuaries to perform the funding calculations.

 Defined Contributions Plans

-Defined contributions plans are sometimes referred to as individual account plans.
-With this type of Keogh, the plan will specify the exact amount of funds placed into an employees account.
+Defined contribution plans are sometimes referred to as individual account plans.
+With this type of Keogh, the plan will specify the exact amount of funds placed into an employee's account.
 The accumulated funds in the employee's account, as well as the investment's gain or loss, determine the benefit received at retirement.

 Within the category of defined contribution plans, there are several sub-plans including: